 Select Wines

 The 2009 Cellars Arts or Nicholson Jones Cuvee is a blend of Cabernet Sauvignon, Syrah and Cabernet Franc.
-The bouquet immediately fills the glass with appealing fruit aromas – deeper notes of black plum as well as a blue fruit component.
+The bouquet immediately fills the glass with appealing fruit aromas including deeper notes of black plum as well as a blue fruit component.
 This is a very aromatic wine.
-The tannins are somewhat dusty from the mid palate through to the finish showing more on the sides and back of the palate than the front – thee are lingering notes of dark chocolate.
+The tannins are somewhat dusty from the mid palate through to the finish showing more on the sides and back of the palate than the front – there are lingering notes of dark chocolate.

 The 2010 Nicholson Jones Cabernet Sauvignon is 100% varietal from a north facing vineyard high in the Mt.
 Veeder sub-appellation.
-The bouquet is big and has depth showing plenty of mountain fruit – both black (darker plum) and red fruit notes.
+The bouquet is big and has depth showing plenty of mountain fruit including both black (darker plum) and red fruit notes.
 As the wine opens there is slight sage quality (garrigue) and notes of mocha.
 This bouquet continues to evolve wonderfully as the wine breathes.
-The palate is packed with flavor and immediately appealing.
+The palate is packed with flavor and is immediately appealing.

 —